 Port Authority/Coastal Environments

-Conduit that stands up to the tests of sun and sea.
+Conduit that stands up to the tests of sun and sea for port authority projects.
 Easy to install and cost effective.

 Coastal and port authority projects are characterized by exposure to sun and saltwater, extreme weather and unique installation scenarios.
-When you need conduit for this environment, you need the one name that stands up to the elements and makes complex installations easier.
+When you need corrosion resistant elbows & sweeps for coastal projects, you need the one name that stands up to the elements and makes complex installations easier.

 From weather resistance to its lightweight nature to our Haz Duct® XW type conduit built to withstand debris, Champion Fiberglass helps ensure worry-free performance and smooth installation – whether rain or shine.